advwacloud/WISE-PaaS-Notification-User-Guide/README.md

 WISE-PaaS/Notification is a messaging service that is primarily for integrated with SRPs.

-Now we support the following functions, and keep working to develop fully function.
+Now we support the following functions, and keep working to develop more fully function.

 * E-mail
 * LINE